Bad Astronomy: Myths and Misconceptions

 The Life of Trees

 An entertaining and educational experience that tells about the fascinating world of trees.
 The story is presented by a ladybug called Dolores and a firefly called Mike.
 The Life of Trees shows the importance of plants for life on Earth, how trees grow, how they transport water against gravity to the top of the crown, how photosynthesis works and how trees have enabled diverse life on Earth by producing oxygen.
 Softmachine GmbH.
-Recommended for students in grades 1 through 5.
+Recommended for students in grades 1-5.
 25 minutes.
+(Educators' guide)

 Oasis In Space